How to finance your car, truck, or SUV with bad credit or no credit

 Buy here pay here low down payment

-New car, low monthly payment, and low down payment; the holy trinity of purchasing a car for someone who has bad credit.
+New car, low monthly payment, and low money down; the holy trinity of purchasing a car for someone who has low credit scores.
 In the real world, credit scores signify risk and, if it’s low, the only ways to mitigate that risk for the lender are to:

 - Require a high down payment